qurit/dicom_nifti_conversion_project/README.md

 # dicom_nifti_project
 Analyzing the effects of different DICOM to NIfTI file conversion on Medical Imaging Training.

+# Introduction

+The purpose of this repository is to explore the effects of different DICOM to NIfTI file conversion techniques on Medical imaging AI training models.
+Because these two file formats are used extensively in this area of research, it is pivotal to understand the effects of changing between them.
+In this repository, we will explicitly be dealing with `dicom2nifti`, `dcm2niix`, `dcmstack`, `SimpleITK` in addition to LIFEx and 3D Slicer Applications.

+With a focus on PET values, we will be comparing the raw data and generated images by sending the data through `ai4elife`.

 # Directory Structure
 This is the required directory structure for the input directory for `create_nifti_files.py`:
 ```